ethereum/consensus-specs/specs/phase0/p2p-interface.md

 ### ENR structure

-The Ethereum Node Record (ENR) for an Ethereum 2.0 client MUST contain the following entries (exclusive of the sequence number and signature, which MUST be present in an ENR):
+The Ethereum Node Record (ENR) for an Ethereum consensus client MUST contain the following entries (exclusive of the sequence number and signature, which MUST be present in an ENR):

 -  The compressed secp256k1 publickey, 33 bytes (`secp256k1` field).